-Jonathan Truitt, Associate Professor of Colonial Latin American and World History, received his B.A. from Gustavus Adolphus College in 2000, his M.A. from Minnesota State University, Mankato in 2003, and his Ph.D. from Tulane University in 2009.
+Jonathan Truitt, Professor of Latin American and World History, received his B.A. from Gustavus Adolphus College in 2000, his M.A. from Minnesota State University, Mankato in 2003, and his Ph.D. from Tulane University in 2009.
 He joined the History Department at CMU in 2009.

 Office: Powers 157